newjersey/innovation.nj.gov/content/_projects/rggi-engagement.md

 ### Status

--   While the outreach for this phase of the RGGI strategic funding plan development has concluded, the insights informed the funding priorities of the final 2023-2025 plan.
+-   The outreach for this phase of the RGGI strategic funding plan development has concluded, and the insights gathered from this public engagement informed the funding priorities of the [final 2023-2025 plan](https://www.nj.gov/rggi/docs/rggi-strategic-funding-plan.pdf).

 ### Resources and Additional Reading